astra-vision/COARSE3D/README.md

 ## Acknowledgement
  Rong Li was supported by the SMIL lab of South China University of Technolog, received support and advices from Prof. Mingkui Tan, Prof. Caixia Li and Zhuangwei Zhuang.
-Rong Li was also partly supported by Key-Area Research and Development Program Guangdong Province (2019B010155001).
 Inria members were partly funded by French project SIGHT (ANR-20-CE23-0016).
 This work was performed using HPC resources from GENCI–IDRIS (Grant 2021-AD011012808 and 2022-AD011012808R1).
+We would also like to thank Ivan Lopes for the video voice-over.

 ## License